EOSIO/spec-repo/eep-draft_key_value_database.md

 ```

 Some potential ideas we could apply to the above:
-* Only charge RAM to the contract, not to users.
+* Only charge resources to the contract, not to users. e.g. don't provide a `payer` argument.
-* Maybe allow this model to go to SSD.
-In this case, there could be a new resource type to charge,
-  instead of RAM.
-* Prevent contracts from reading other contracts' data
+* Prevent contracts from reading other contracts' data. e.g. don't provide a `code` argument.
 * No scopes or tables at this level of abstraction

 This model gives contracts the ability to build higher-level abstractions on top: